awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 First, add the Lambda function to your Greengrass group\.

-1. In the AWS IoT Core console, open the group configuration page\.
+1. In the AWS IoT console, open the group configuration page\.

 1. Choose **Lambdas**, and then choose **Add Lambda**\.
 ![\[The group page with Lambdas and Add Lambda highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-lambdas.png)